cronn/k6-scenario-builder/README.md

 ### Default scenarios

 Each ScenarioBuilder has a default configuration for mandatory values which will be used if `buildScenario` is called without configuring the scenario.
+These default values can be modified by using `setDefaultScenario` for the desired builder.
+Be aware that when adding stages to the default scenario for the `RampingVUsScenarioBuilder` they will be used in the customized scenarios as well. `withStage` will only add stages but not override the default ones.
+Thus, recommended is to use `setDefaultStages` to modify default stages and keep the stages in the default scenario an empty list.
 Additionally `ScenarioSetBuilder` has functions for default sets which accept `ScenarioExecutables` that should be executed with default values.